vanessametonini/cartografia_cultural/README.md

  - Create a copy and name it as `.env.development.local` - the `.local` file is git ignored;
  - Do not change the `.env.development` file;
  - Then fill your `.local` env file with your database connection strings (we recommend the [Mongo Cloud service](https://cloud.mongodb.com/));
- - Also we are using a NodeMailer service to sent emails, thus email information is require for testing;
+ - Also we are using a NodeMailer service to sent emails, thus email information is required for testing;

 ## Running the app